gKrokod/botReborn/README.md

 ## What is botReborn? ##

-BotReborn is a echo-bot that have to send a message from the user to him in response.
+BotReborn is a echo-bot that have to send a message from the user to him in response multiple times.
 Echo-bot work with user  trhought several delivery mechanisms specified in the configuration file `/config/bot.cfg`
-+ Console: the user's message is entered from stdin, the bot's response is printed to stdout. `telegrammode = off`
++ Console: the user's message is entered from stdin, the bot's response is sent to stdout. `telegrammode = off`
 + Telegram: https://core.telegram.org/bots/api#poll `telegrammode = on`

 ## Distribution ##

-place to get the latest borReborn:
+Place to get the latest borReborn:
 + the git repository [GitHub](https://github.com/gKrokod/botReborn).

 ## Installation ##